TrelisResearch/Trelis-Assistant/README.md

 - **How do I get support?**
   Create an issue in this GitHub repo.

+- Is the code for Trelis Assistant available?
+  Trelis Assistant uses a proprietary code base and license.

 - **What language models do you use?**
   Trelis Assistant uses Google Gemini models.